angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 - Basketball, mountain biking, road cycling, snowboarding, martial arts prior to 2012.
 CrossFit and running about after the kids since 2012.
 - Non-competitive exerciser.
 Training to stay healthy.
-- Less than an hour available to train each day.
+- Between 30 and 45 minutes available to train each day.
 - Meat-and-three-veg diet.
 Dad-bod well in progress.

 ### <a name="methodology-scheduling">Scheduling</a>